Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 t = to

-we can slowly move the two solid fissile fuel pancakes slightly closer together which reduces their ratio of outside surface area to volume.
+we can slowly move the two fissile fuel pancakes slightly closer together which reduces their ratio of outside surface area to volume.
 As a result R becomes slightly greater than zero and the number of free neutrons exponentially increases causing a brief large increase in N and hence in the thermal power emitted by fission reactions.
-This thermal power heats the solid fissile fuel causing it to thermally expand, so that the fissile atoms move further apart.
+This thermal power heats the fissile fuel causing it to thermally expand, so that the fissile atoms move further apart.
 In effect the ratio of surface area to volume of the assembly of fissile atoms increases with increasing temperature which reduces R back to below zero.
 This reduction in R stops the nuclear fission and hence the heat output.
 However now the fissile atoms are hotter than they were at time:

 t = to